tezc/sc/socket/README.md

-### Socket and networking for Linux, BSDs, MacOS and Windows
+### Socket and networking for Linux, BSDs, macOS and Windows

 ### Overview